Skip to content

 • Close in 7 Days: Cash transactions bypass the banks.
 If the title is clear, you can close in a week, securing the funds immediately to pay the facility deposits or medical creditors.

 • Remote Closing: The seller (or the adult children acting as Power of Attorney) do not need to be in Florida physically to close.
-Mobile notaries can facilitate the entire transaction remotely.
+Mobile notaries can help with the entire transaction remotely.

 A Note on Medicaid and Medicare Liens